WilliamArnberg/World/README.md

 ✔️ Filtered Queries for when you need all entities containing N types as long as they don't contain M types.
 Returns an range-for iterator returning a view class to each entity in that query spanning across multiple archetypes. <br />
 ✔️ Cached Queries, that only gets reset if the underlying memory of the archetype changes. <br />
-🔜: (WIP) Staging and merging to allow multi-threaded loading of assets into the Entity-Component-System <br />
+✔️ Staging and merging to allow multi-threaded loading and handling of worlds into the Entity-Component-System. e.g Level Streaming <br />
 ## Core Concepts
 ### Entity
 ```cpp